Disengagement Theory

 Accepting the Approaching End

-Perhaps, Cumming and Henry are presenting a similar concept to Freud’s death instinct in postulate 1 where Freud theorizes that in opposition to the pleasure principle is a death instinct or “an underlying human drive to return to our inorganic origins” (Murphy, 2022).
+Perhaps, Cumming and Henry present in postulate 1 that life events of aging leads to a disengagement from society.
+In many ways, this postulate shares similarities with Sigmund Freud’s death instinct.
+Freud theorized that in opposition to the pleasure principle, people are also motivated by a death instinct.
+He explains that there is “an underlying human drive to return to our inorganic origins” (Murphy, 2022).

-Donald L. Spence wrote that “developmental changes involving the expectations of death and decrement of ability bring about these inevitable role changes” (1975).
+Donald L. Spence wrote that, “Developmental changes involving the expectations of death and decrement of ability bring about these inevitable role changes” (Spence, 1975).

 Following his own research, William C. Martin suggests this might be the case.
 He concluded that life satisfaction might be a coupling of the activity and disengagement theories.
-He writes, “given this postulated reconciliation of the two (disengagement and activity theories), one would state that the coupling of structural disengagement (retire and let you family be) with age-segregated interpersonal activity (stay active, do things) results in life satisfaction” (1973).
+He writes, “Given this postulated reconciliation of the two (disengagement and activity theories), one would state that the coupling of structural disengagement (retire and let you family be) with age-segregated interpersonal activity (stay active, do things) results in life satisfaction” (Martin, 1973).

 A overlooked aspect of aging is the economics of the individuals.
 Many move into old age with accumulated resources, making new roles available that previously were not.
 The possibility of retirement offers great opportunities for some.
 However, when resources are lacking, disengagement from a career and income is stressful, limiting new roles for passion and purpose.